mikebski/resume/resume.md

 Employment
 --------------------
-**October 2011 - Present - Securadyne Systems:**
+**October 2011 - Present - Securadyne Systems**

-:    Member of Professional Services Group providing advanced support to branch offices and customers of all sizes throughout the US.
-This :
+    Senior Support Engineer.
+Member of Professional Services Group providing advanced support to branch offices and customers of all sizes throughout the US

 * Custom software and integration development
 * Database anaylist services